johnh865/americans4representation/src/site/resources.md

 * [Pro publica Nonprofit Explorer](https://projects.propublica.org/nonprofits/) - Find out financial information about nonprofit organizations.

 * [Vote Smart](https://votesmart.org/) - This website attempts to help people find which candidates they agree with the most.
+There are also databases on interest groups and legislation.

 * [Vote Matrix](http://www.votematrix.com/) - Interesting for-profit website that also tries to help you construct your ideal ballot.